How masks protected dozens of clients of 2 hairdressers in Missouri from catching COVID-19

 Two hairstylists in Missouri continued going to work for several days this spring with symptoms of the coronavirus before testing positive for COVID-19.
 They did hair for 139 clients during that time.
 But they and their clients all wore masks, and none of the customers went on to develop symptoms, according to a new report published by the Centers for Disease Control and Prevention.

-The study is "very promising," Dr. Ron Elfenbein, an emergency care physician in Maryland, said on CBSN Monday.
+The study is "very promising," Dr. Ron Elfenbein, an emergency care physician in Maryland, said Monday on CBSN.
 "It shows again what I've been saying and we've been talking about every week now, essentially, is that masks help.
 Masks work.
 We know it.
 There's data for it, and this is a great study to show that."

 The salon, in Springfield, Missouri, was following city ordinance that restricted seating in waiting areas to 25% of normal capacity and recommended social distancing and use of face coverings for employees and clients.